holochain/holochain-proto/README.md

 2. using [docker](https://www.docker.com/) for execution in a container.

 Which you choose depends on your preference and your purpose.
 If you intend to develop holochain applications, then you should almost certainly use the docker approach as we provide a testing harness for running multiple holochain instances in a docker cluster.
 If you will be developing in Go on holochain itself then you will probably end up doing both.

+### Quick Install
+1. Download the most recent release (https://github.com/holochain/holochain-proto/releases/) for your OS.
+2. Unzip it to your directory of choice (or compile it from source).
+3. Add that directory to your PATH if you want to call holochain-proto commands outside of that directory (this step differs by OS).
+4. The commands listed in the 'Usage' section should now be available.

 ### Go Based Install